georgeflanagin/parsec4/README.md

 Now that we have a better understanding of the revolutionary syntax, let's see if the above is really what we want.
-It will fail if the user types adds a space, and types "exit " followed by the return key:
+It will fail if the user adds a space, and types "exit " followed by the return key:

 ```python
 >>> exit = string('exit') < eof()